 One of the truly fabulous weapons to have in your beauty arsenal is coenzyme q10, which is often shortened to CoQ10.
 A simple truth is that nobody ever regretted taking good care of their skin, and dewy, flawless skin is often one of those things that you don’t truly appreciate until it’s gone.

 Coenzyme q10 is a powerful, fat-soluble antioxidant and anti-inflammatory which is naturally produced within the body.
-However, as we age, our levels of coenzyme q10 fall and, because of its importance in sustaining gorgeous skin, good health and joyous levels of energy, supplementation can provide significant tangible benefits so you can go on looking and feeling fabulous for as long as you like.
+However, as we age, our levels of coenzyme q10 fall and, because of its importance in sustaining gorgeous skin, good health and joyous levels of energy, supplementation can provide significant tangible benefits so you can go on looking and feeling fabulous even longer.

 A study that was conducted by the Mayo Clinic found that CoQ10 helps to diminish fine lines and wrinkles around the eyes.
 And, they also noted that CoQ10 is one of the factors that supports the collagen and elastin in our skin.
 Because our bodies produce less CoQ10 as we get older, collagen and elastin tends to weaken, which along with glycation, causes sagging and thinner skin.